chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-1-the-language.md

 ### What’s Ojibwe?
 What’s it like?

 Ojibwe, Ojibwa, Chippewa, and Anishinaabe are all different names for the same group of people.
-*Anishinaabe* is the how I usually hear the people named when someone’s speaking the language, but the same person might use *Ojibwe* when they’re speaking English, or might still use *Anishinaabe*.
+*Anishinaabe* is how I usually hear the people named when someone’s speaking the language, but the same person might use *Ojibwe* when they’re speaking English, or might still use *Anishinaabe*.
 It’s only a little confusing.